My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This vegan bourbon pecan pie is rich, sweet, and calls on dates, maple syrup, and vegan butter instead of the eggs and corn syrup found in traditional pecan pie.
-Use your favorite homemade pie crust or store-bought.
-Easy and perfect for your Thanksgiving and Christmas dessert table!
+This vegan bourbon pecan pie is rich, sweet, and made with dates, maple syrup, and vegan butter instead of the eggs and corn syrup found in traditional pecan pie.
+Use your favorite homemade vegan pie crust or store-bought.
+It's easy to prepare and perfect for your Thanksgiving and Christmas dessert table!

-Serve with your favorite non-dairy whipped topping or a scoop of my Vanilla-Maple Oat Ice Cream.
+Serve with your favorite non-dairy whipped topping or a scoop of my vanilla oat milk ice cream.

 Servings: 8 servings